 Aren’t all radiant barrier OSB products the same?

 “LP® TechShield® Radiant Barrier is different,” says Jeff Yelle, director of OSB/EWP Technology.
-“It’s unique as it was the original and offers patented VaporVents™ Technology.”
+“It’s unique as it was the original and offers VaporVents™ Technology.”
 The perforated radiant barrier is specifically made to prevent moisture build-up, drying more quickly during construction.

 "When OSB sheathing is installed during construction, delays are typical.
 This increases likely exposure to rain," says Yelle.
 "After the roof is installed, any moisture that collected on the surface of the radiant barrier must escape.
 If it's a sealed radiant barrier, moisture has nowhere to go-it can't dissipate into the atmosphere.
 This elevates the risk of moisture problems down the road."